Techniques for learning sparse Pauli-Lindblad noise models: Sparse Pauli-Lindblad noise models

 From this we conclude that for the above two-local noise model, it suffices to choose $\mathcal{B} = \mathcal{K}$.
 Adding more terms to $\mathcal{B}$ does not affect the column rank, but does result in an overcomplete set of equations, which can help prevent overfitting when using noisy fidelity estimates $\hat{f}$.

 Estimating the fidelities of Pauli channels can be done using several protocols, for instance~\cite{FLA2020Wa,ERH2019WPMa,PhysRevX.4.011050,HEL2019XVWa}.
 To understand how these work, note that we can express the initial quantum state $\rho_0$ as a weighted sum of Pauli terms $\frac{1}{2^n}\sum_{i}\alpha_i P_i$.
 In particular, the zero state $\ket{0}\bra{0}$ can be written as the sum of all Pauli-Z terms, each with $\alpha_i = 1$.
-The Pauli transfer matrix of any Clifford operator is a signed permutation matrix, while that of a Pauli channel is a diagonal matrix of channel fidelities.
+The Pauli transfer matrix of any Clifford operator is a signed permutation matrix, while that of a Pauli channel is a diagonal matrix whose entries correspond to the channel Pauli fidelities.
 Since Pauli terms never split into multiple terms under these transformation, we can track individual Pauli terms and their associated fidelity as successive noisy Clifford gates are applied.
 Repeated application of a noisy Clifford operator $\tilde{\mathcal{U}}$ therefore leads to a product of fidelities that depends on the transformation of the Pauli term.
 Whenever the number of applications of the operator, or depth, $k$ is such that $\mathcal{U}^k(P) = P$ we can learn the fidelities free from any state-preparation and measurement (SPAM) errors~\cite{ERH2019WPMa,BER2022MTa}.
 To keep learning manageable, we must avoid products of many fidelities and therefore require $\mathcal{U}$ to be Hermitian; that is $\mathcal{U}^2 = I$.
 More specifically, we allow $\mathcal{U}$ to be a \emph{layer} of simultaneous single- and two-qubit Hermitian Clifford gates.
 For such layers we can estimate products of at most two unique fidelities, say $(f_1f_2)^{k/2}$, for any even depth $k$.
 The resulting fidelities can then be found by fitting an exponential curve through the fidelity estimates at different depths~\cite{FLA2020Wa}.
-With appropriate basis changes, this method allows us to measure the fidelity pair $f_if_j$ for any Pauli pair $P_i$ and $P_j = \mathcal{U}(P_i)$.
-However, ideally we would measure individual fidelities, rather than pairs.
-Whenever the support of $P_i$ and $P_j$ is the same we can interleave applications of $\tilde{\mathcal{U}}$ with appropriate single-qubit correction gates to map $P_j$ back to $P_i$.
-For instance, we can change a Pauli $X$ term to a Pauli $Z$ term by applying a single-qubit Hadamard gate.
-We consider such correction sequences in Section~\ref{Sec:CorrectionSequences}.
-Since the identity is invariant under conjugation by any unitary, it is not possible to change an identity term to a non-identity term, and vice versa.
-In other words, it is not possible to change the support of a Pauli by means of single-qubit gates, and it was shown in~\cite{CHE2020YZFa} that fidelity pairs corresponding to Paulis with different supports cannot be learned in a SPAM-free manner.
-Since $(\alpha f_i)(f_j / \alpha) = f_if_j$ for any $\alpha \neq 0$ there is no unique way to extract the individual fidelities from their product.
-As a practical solution, a \emph{symmetry assumption} was introduced in~\cite{BER2023MKTa}, which takes $f_i$ and $f_j$ to be equal whenever disambiguation is not possible.
-With this we can learn $f_i$ by measurements in a Pauli basis that contains $P_i$ or its corresponding term $P_j$.
-Although measurements obtained from circuits in a single fixed basis can be used to estimate exponentially many fidelities, not all fidelities in our target set $\mathcal{B}$ can be learned in a single basis.
-It is therefore natural to consider the minimal set of bases from which we can learn all desired fidelities.
-For the two-local noise model, it was shown in~\cite{BER2023MKTa} that measurements in nine different bases suffice for the qubit topologies under consideration.
-In Section~\ref{Sec:BasisSelection} we present an efficient basis-selection algorithm that applies for our extended noise models and includes the existing learning algorithm as a special case.